LinuxUser255/nvim/docs/Harpoon/userguide.md

 # Using Harpoon with Telescope in Neovim

 Harpoon is a powerful navigation tool that allows you to quickly jump between your most frequently used files.
-Your configuration already integrates Harpoon with Telescope, which enhances the file selection experience.
+This config integrates Harpoon with Telescope, which enhances the file selection experience.
 Here's how to use it:

 ## Basic Harpoon Commands